A conversation on the collapse of hierarchies established by our ways of thinking about the world, and how to take lessons from the anthropocene.

 I remember that Elmgreen and Dragset, the curators of the last Istanbul Biennial in 2017, were asked to boycott the biennial due to the political situation in the country.
 Have you been asked the same question?

 I agree with them, and don’t think boycotts work.
 It does work for brands, that’s what boycotts were invented for.
 But I don’t see the point in boycotting a whole country.
 You just leave this country isolated, and that is excactly what autoritarian regimes want.
 Are we boycotting America because of Trump, or China ?
 There are more efficient ways to fight against them.
 But when I accepted to work here, it was to say whatever I wanted to.
 If there had been censorship or pressures, I would have left, but that has not been the case.
 If you integrate or internalise censorship, then you have already lost.

 Do you feel that you were in any way restricted by the political situation in Turkey?
 Did you even think about it?

-I was reproached to curate this biennial the same way I would have curated it in China or anywhere else.
-First, it is not true, as there are multiple allusions to the turkish situation in it.
-Secondly, the very fact that I propose here contents that I could have shown somewhere else is another answer to the situation.
+I was approached to curate this biennial the same way I would have curated it in China or anywhere else.
+First, there are multiple allusions to the situation in Turkey in the biennial.
+Secondly, the very fact that I propose contents here that I could have shown somewhere else is another answer to the situation.